Connect -Join- Participate

 DNO-Berlin e.V.
 Regional Neuroscience Olympiad

-The event will take place at the Max-Delbrück-Center in Berlin, Germany.
+The event will take place on March 21st 2020 at the Max-Delbrück-Center in Berlin, Germany.

 By car: Follow Prenzlauer Promenade outward (which then becomes the A114) in the direction of Autobahn Prenzlau.